UltiHash/core/doc/metrics.md

 - `active_connections`: Number of currently handled connections

 ### Gauges ###
-- `directory_deduplicated_data_volume_gauge`: The deduplicated data volume in the storage cluster, maintained by the `directory service`
-- `directory_original_data_volume_gauge`: The original/raw data volume in the storage cluster, maintained by the `directory service`
+- `entrypoint_original_data_volume_gauge`: The original/raw data volume in the storage cluster, maintained by the `entrypoint service`
 - `storage_available_space_gauge`: Storage space available to a `storage service` instance
 - `storage_used_space_gauge`: Storage space used by a `storage service` instance